saidsoufyan/livrableJedha/README.md

 "# livrableJedha"
-This archive contains 8 projects produced during a 3months Datascience Bootcamp (starting from Sep to last Nov)
+This archive contains 8 projects produced during a 3months Datascience Bootcamp (starting from Sep to last Nov 2021)